Value-added tax (VAT)

 The standard VAT rate is 24% (applicable, inter alia, to all standard and processed foods, transportation services, food services, repair services, medical and dental services, and entertainment tickets [excluding theatre tickets]).

 A reduced VAT rate of 13% applies, inter alia, to fresh food, to care of children, the elderly, and the disabled, and to accommodation in hotels or similar establishments (including holiday accommodation and letting of places in camping or caravan sites).
 A super reduced rate of 6% for medicines of CN3003 and 3004, and vaccines of CN3002 intended for human consumption, is applicable.
-The aforementioned rate is also applicable for children’s books, colouring and drawing books, newspapers, magazines, and theatre tickets.
+The aforementioned rate is also applicable for children’s books, colouring and drawing books, music books, newspapers, magazines, and theatre tickets.

 As of 20 May 2019, some basic types of foodstuff (e.g. oil, coffee, sugars) along with food services supplied by restaurants have been reclassified to the reduced VAT rate (13%).
 Furthermore, the supply of electricity and gas, as well as distinct heating, has been reclassified to the super reduced rate (6%).